dph22/dph22.github.io/README.md

 Henriques, D.P.
 (2022) “Searching for Neon Templates in Asia and Europe”, presented at the Society for Social Studies of Science (4S) / Associación Latino Americana de Estudios Sociales (ESOCITE) 2nd Joint Meeting 2022, with the theme 'Reunion, recuperation, reconfiguration: Knowledges and technosciences for living together', in Cholula/Puebla, México, December 7-10, 2022.
 [Available online](https://convention2.allacademic.com/one/ssss/ssss22/index.php?cmd=Online+Program+View+Session&selected_session_id=1999927&PHPSESSID=1eidp5b3o088dgcq0tgfis3gbu).

+Raetzsch, C., Henriques, D.P., Hamm, A. and Shibuya, Y. (2022) ”Journalism and the Democratic Interface: From Data Dashboards to Participatory Infrastructures”, presented at the  9th European Communication Conference (ECREA 2022), 19-22 October 2022, Aarhus, Denmark.

 Henriques, D.P.
 (2022) “Collide, Accelerate, and Invite Artists as Guests: 10 years of art and science collaborations at CERN”, in Book of Abstracts EASST 2022 Politics of Technoscientific Futures, Madrid, Spain, July 6-9, 2022.
 Madrid: European Association for the Study of Science and Technology, p.
 359.
 [Available online](https://easst2022.org/programbook.asp).